-- 50. Still, financial sector vulnerabilities remain high.
-While the asset quality of CCA commercial banks has deteriorated, the overall magnitude is difficult to assess, and bank balance sheets remain exposed to FX risk.
-Official data show significant NPLs, ranging from 4-5 percent in Georgia and Armenia to 50 percent in Tajikistan.
-However, a broader definition of problem loans, including watch loans, restructured loans, write-offs, and transfers to special purpose vehicles, suggests weaker asset quality.
-Regulatory shortcomings may have created incentives to mask deteriorating asset quality.
-16 - 51.
+Still, financial sector vulnerabilities remain high.
+While the asset quality of CCA commercial banks has deteriorated, the overall magnitude of the situation is difficult to assess, and bank balance sheets remain exposed to FX risk.
+Official data show significant NPLs, ranging from 4 percent to 5 percent in Georgia and Armenia to 50 percent in Tajikistan.
+However, a broader definition of problem loans-including watch loans, restructured loans, write-offs, and transfers to special-purpose vehicles-reveals weaker asset quality.
+Regulatory shortcomings also may have created incentives to mask deteriorating asset quality.

 Financial inclusion is limited.
 While the level differs among CCA countries, financial inclusion is, on average, lower than the EMDE average.
-For example, outstanding deposits with CCA commercial banks averaged about 30 percent of GDP in 2016 compared to about 62 percent for the average of non-CCA EMDEs.
-Within the CCA, this figure ranges from 40 percent in Georgia to 22 percent in Uzbekistan.
-According to surveys, households cite insufficient savings, expenses associated with holding a bank account, inadequate documentation, distance, and lack of trust in banks as some of the reasons for the low use of financial services.
-Firms responded that they do not apply for loans because of unfavorable interest rates, complex application procedures, insufficient collateral requirements, or because they do not need financing (IMF, 2015). - 52.
-Under these conditions, CCA banking sectors are not in strong shape to support integration, diversification, and more inclusive and sustainable growth.
-Credit growth (at constant exchange rates) declined by 30-40 percentage points in Azerbaijan and Tajikistan during 2015-16.
-The fall was less pronounced in Armenia, Georgia, Kazakhstan, and Kyrgyz Republic.
-While there has been some recovery in credit growth in Armenia and Georgia, weakened balance sheets and legacy impairments have impacted confidence in general and weakened banks' lending ability.
+For example, outstanding deposits with CCA commercial banks averaged about 30 percent of GDP in 2016, compared with about a 62 percent average for non-CCA EMDEs.
+Within the CCA region, this figure ranges from 40 percent in Georgia to 22 percent in Uzbekistan.
+According to surveys, households cite insufficient savings, expenses associated with holding a bank account, inadequate documentation, distance, and lack of trust in banks as reasons for the low use of financial services.
+Firms said they do not apply for loans because of unfavorable interest rates, complex application procedures, or insufficient collateral requirements, or because they do not need financing (Ayyagari, 2015).